hoijnet/npulama/README.md

 The idea is to provide something that works like ollama and nolama, but for easy to install and run.

+Give a star if you like it ⭐💫

 ---

 ## What it does